Celdir/dafny/README.md

 # Our Work
 #### Creating a Threading Library
 New requires & ensures about memory access
+Functions to create and destroy threads (likely based on pid) Mutex locks if we have time

 #### Path Compression (Simple Substitutions)
 Based on requires, ensures, stability, side-effects